 The Lazy Pug Cafe -- As recently as a few months ago, the Lazy Pug Café was nothing more than a dilapidated old two-story farmhouse.
 Set back just forty yards from the road -- closer than most out in the country -- it had a beautiful old weeping willow in front and a massive ancient oak tree out back.
 Abandoned years ago, the old estate's only purpose lately had been to serve as a sad but charming reminder of days gone by.
 Locals witnessing its resurrection these past few months were grateful someone was finally bringing the "old girl" back to life.

-Another Way -- Dobie wants to save the world.
+Another Way: Beyond the Status Quo -- Dobie wants to save the world.
 His old boss, Colonel Charonne, wants to stop him.
 While on tour in support of his "conspiracy solutions" book, he meets Kaylie - a simple country girl who might be smarter than he is - and they fall in love while enduring attacks at every turn.
 Can they outwit or at least outrun the Colonel's henchman, Major Watson?
 Will Kaylie succumb to Watson's subliminal messaging and choose him over Dobie?
 What's up with the blue alien?
 And what about the hit man that even Watson doesn't know about?

 Lottery President -- For most people, winning $300 million in the lottery would be enough.
 They would buy a big house, travel the world and retire.
 Not Benny.
 He decided to take the money and run... for President.
 The house he had in mind was the White House.
 He didn't want to travel the world so much as save it... from politicians.
 Retire?
 'I'll retire when I'm dead!' he would say, not realizing so many people had a retirement plan in mind that would make him very dead.
 Welcome to the world of politics, Benny.